 She is the First Prophet, and as such, is an equal to Zulin.
 She is the intermediary between the Authority and. . . everything else, really.

-Not only did Yasu first re-teach the world the teachings of Hesaya after the Time of Fire and Madness erased all history, but she also decided to reincarnate.
+Not only did Essa (May She Live Again) first re-teach the world the teachings of Hesaya after the Time of Fire and Madness erased all history, but she also decided to reincarnate.

-She's currently on her 57th reincarnation.
-Her current form is 17 years old, and enjoys spicy noodles, horseback riding, and small dogs.
+Essa (May She Live Again) is currently on her 57th reincarnation.
+Her current form is 10 years old, and enjoys spicy noodles, horseback riding, and small dogs.
 She is the leader of the entire religion.
+She is protected by a Brynthic Hound called St. Smaudius. ("Smaudy")

 Spirits of the Upper Air